Sherif-Sameh/DeepRL/README.md

 * Flexible sequence lengths for recurrent policies with adjustable 'burn-in' periods and hidden state management for uninterrupted rollouts

-* Extremely customizable algorithm and architecture configurations through scripting or terminal use
+* Extremely customizable algorithm and architecture configurations through scripting or the terminal

 # Currently Available Algorithms and Future Developments